 How many of us actually prioritize our eight hours of sleep?
 Most of us probably don’t, stating that we simply don’t have enough time for it, despite of the fact that sleep is crucial for our brain to function correctly.
 With more sleep in your schedule, you’ll be able to retain information and memories better, be able to focus better, feel and eat healthier, and even feel less stressed.

 You can get as specific with this New Year’s Resolution as you want to.
 Maybe it’ll be something simple as that one messy room in your house or your work desk, maybe it’s a proper clean-up of your house, or maybe you’ll want to get organized with your life as a whole.
 Whatever it is you want to add organization to, you’ll feel much more free and less stressed once it’s in order.

 27. ✦ Get Out of Debt

 Though getting into debt in the first place isn’t at all a shameful thing to do, since it can pay for our education or a house or something else huge in our lives, getting out of it often becomes much more complicated.
 By aiming to get out of debt, you’ll eventually end up with more spendable income, a better credit score, less risk for any future debt you may have to get, and of course less stress.
-Here are some steps to get started on getting out of debt.

 28. ✦ Give Blood

-Thanks to my fear of needles, my heart beated uncontrollably when I decided to give blood.
+Thanks to my fear of needles, my heart beat uncontrollably when I decided to give blood.
 But my mother, who had given blood many times before, convinced me that the feeling of saving lives would far outweigh the fear of that needle piercing my poor, unscathed arm.
 And she was right.
 A little pinch in the arm is worth knowing your blood donation can possibly save three lives!